MSeidelFed/KineticMSI/USAGE.md

                             returnObject = F)

 ```
-The class discovery procedure as performed in KineticMSI is assisted by a bootstrapped hierarchical cluster analyses and can be visualized in the following figure.
-Following class discovery, users may visualize the picked significant cluster subsets using the kReconstructMSI.R function with the "Reconstruct" parameter set to "After", e.g.:
+The class discovery procedure as performed in KineticMSI is assisted by a bootstrapped hierarchical cluster analysis and can be visualized in the following figure (Panels A & B).
+Following class discovery, users may visualize the picked significant cluster subsets using the *kReconstructMSI.R* (Panel C) function with the "Reconstruct" parameter set to "After", e.g.:

 ![ClassComparison](images/ClassDiscovery.png)

 Just as before, the Reconstruct = "After" parameter inside the kReconstructMSI.R function will yield PDF files with the reconstructed maps of kClassDiscovery clusters.

-Additionally, the fucntion returns a figure that summarizes using a densities histogram the number of coherent partitions found across the evaluated features.
+Additionally, the fucntion returns a figure that summarizes using a density histogram the number of coherent partitions found across the evaluated features.
 The figure supplements nicely the results found:

 <p align="center">
   <img width="500" height="400" src="https://github.com/MSeidelFed/KineticMSI/blob/master/images/DensitiesFeaturePartition.png">